Sagenlicht/ToEE_Mods/readme.txt

 Fixed:

-Added spells: Visage of the Deity lesser; Lawful Sword; Summon Undead IV; Castigate; Summon Undead V; Conviction; Foundation of Stone; Nightshield; Nimbus of Light; Brambles; Deific Warding; Frost Breath; Ghost Touch Armor (non functional); Aid, Mass;
+Added spells:
+Visage of the Deity lesser
+Lawful Sword
+Summon Undead IV
+Castigate
+Summon Undead V
+Conviction
+Foundation of Stone
+Nightshield
+Nimbus of Light
+Brambles
+Deific Warding
+Frost Breath
+Ghost Touch Armor (non functional)
+Aid, Mass
+Align Weapon Mass
+Bless Weapon Swift

 Missing Spells
 Bard 1: Inspirational Boost(1061), Joyful Noise(1060)
 Bard 2: Whirling Blade (1083)
 Assassin 3: Fangs of the Vampire King, Spider Poison(funnily not listed on dndtools, but its in the book.)
 Bard 5: Bolts of Bedevilment(1104)
-Pal 1: Bless Weapon, Swift, Grave Strike(1116), Rhino's Rush (1117), Lionheart, Divine Sacrifice Pal 4: Draconic Might (Unsure how to do immunity), Sacred Haven Clr 1: Light of Lunia
+Pal 1: Grave Strike(1116), Rhino's Rush (1117), Lionheart, Divine Sacrifice Pal 4: Draconic Might (Unsure how to do immunity), Sacred Haven Clr 1: Light of Lunia
 Clr 2: Light of Mercuria

+The Spell Compendium contains mass versions of spells that are in the PHB but not in ToEE:
-039 Bless Weapon
+Bless Weapon (has a constants.py entry = 039)
+Align Weapon (no constants.py entry)